brianwisti/rg-life/content/posts/2022/07/1659157860/index.md

 Used [CogDB][cogdb] to describe a folder hierarchy.
 Easier than figuring out how to annotate recursive structures for [Mypy][mypy].

-I got some wierd ideas of hard vs easy.
+I got some weird ideas of hard vs easy.

 ![unlabeled graph diagram](graph.png "No labels or code because it's work(ish)")